Last Updated on 1st March 2023 by Sophie Nadeau

 #4 Wander around the British Museum

-Free to visit and best-known for its Egyptian Mummies, the British Museum holds treasures from all over the world.
+Free to visit and best-known for its Egyptian Mummies, the British Museum holds treasures from all over the world and is the perfect rainy day activity.
 Highlights of the British Museum include the Rosetta stone and the Sutton Hoo Mask.

 #5 Go on the London Eye (or at least see it)